-If a subscription exists for N2InformationClass "PWS-BCAL" and the received N2 Message Type is a WRITE-REPLACE-WARNING-RESPONSE, then the AMF may transfer the ASN.1 (re-)encoded Message Type, Message Identifier, Serial Number and the (aggregated) Broadcast Completed Area List in the N2 Info Container in the N2InfoNotify.
+If a subscription exists for N2InformationClass "PWS-BCAL" and the received N2 Message Type is a WRITE-REPLACE-WARNING-RESPONSE, then the AMF may transfer the ASN.1 (re-)encoded Message Type, Message Identifier, Serial Number and the (aggregated) Broadcast Completed Area List IE in the N2 Info Container in the N2InfoNotify.

-If a subscription exists for N2InformationClass "PWS-BCAL" and the received N2 Message Type is a PWS-CANCEL-RESPONSE, then the AMF may transfer the ASN.1 (re-)encoded the Message Type, Message Identifier, Serial Number, the (aggregated) Broadcast Cancelled Area List and Broadcast Empty Area List in the N2 Info Container in the N2InfoNotify.
+If a subscription exists for N2InformationClass "PWS-BCAL" and the received N2 Message Type is a PWS-CANCEL-RESPONSE, then the AMF may transfer the ASN.1 (re-)encoded the Message Type, Message Identifier, Serial Number, the (aggregated) Broadcast Cancelled Area List IE and "bcEmptyAreaList" attribute in the N2 Info Container in the N2InfoNotify.

 For the ASN.1 definition for encoding the WRITE-REPLACE-WARNING-RESPONSE and the PWS-CANCEL-RESPONSE, see clause 9.4 of 3GPP TS 38.413 [12].